 I am also aware that many are gearing up to celebrate the turning of the calendar year and the start of 2014.
 Our New Year generally starts at the Winter Solstice and for many of our friends it starts on 1 November as the wheel of the year turns on from Samhain (Halloween).

 It’s a bit difficult to escape the build up to the “festive season” and we can sometimes feel we have to buy into everyone else’s experience and expression at this time of year.
-As a family we celebrate a mixture of Yule and Christmas depending on who we are seeing and sharing this time with and have created traditions of our own over the last few years as we move increasingly into our choices for celebrations.
+As a family we celebrate a mixture of Yule and Christmas depending on who we are seeing and sharing this time with and we have created traditions of our own over the last few years as we continue to clarify our choices for these celebrations.
 We choose to keep what works for us as a family and let go of what doesn’t work for us any more.

 It is interesting that aromatically, at least in the UK it seems, the scents and energies that lift us at this time are very similar regardless of tradition and spiritual path.

 So with all that in mind I’m going to take a brief look at some of the aromatics that we enjoy at this time of the year.
 Aromatics that seem to commonly occur are Clove, Cinnamon, Sweet Orange (indeed all citrus), Sage, Rosemary, Pine, Frankincense.